Editor’s Note: The following is a commentary written by the California Agricultural Aviation Association’s President, Terry Gage.

 Across the nation, the impacts grew.
 Fortunately, aerial-application operators, known as Part 137 Operators under federal regulations, were the first in general aviation to be able to get back in the air, due to tremendous grassroots efforts involving calls to the White House, Congress, Federal Aviation Administration, U.S. Department of Agriculture and several other agencies.

 On Sept.
-14, ag pilots got back in the air and to work—only to be subjected to another ground stop on the 16th.
+14, ag pilots got back in the air and to work-only to be subjected to another ground stop on the 16th.
 The FBI began scrutinizing the aerial application industry after a manual on aerial application was found in the belongings of suspected terrorists.
 The California Agricultural Aircraft Association was contacted by the task force on terrorism.
 CAAA cooperated fully with the task force, by providing background on the aerial application industry and contact information for all operators and pilots.
+This more than likely happened individually for all states, meaning pilots may have been subjected to a background check in Hawaii and every other state with various aviation associations.

 On the national front, the FBI and the FAA contacted the National Agricultural Aviation Association for the same information on the national level.
 The federal government performed background checks on aerial operators and pilots throughout the country and created an inventory of agricultural aircraft in service.
 Aerial applications were allowed to resume on Sept.
 17.